alex-f1tor/udacity_rl_project_one/README.md

 ![Image](https://github.com/alex-f1tor/udacity_rl_project_one/blob/master/imgs/ddqn_tau.png)

 3 values for Tau were explored: 4, 16, 32.
 Comparing the results with the classical algorithm (the _green graph_ in the image of the previous section: all the double-networks in current section had the eps parameter ranged at [1-0.01]), a **significant acceleration** of convergence is observed for small time lag (Tau=4).
-The optimal solution will **not** be be achieved in case of using a **big time lag**.
+The optimal solution will **not** be achieved in case of using a **big time lag**.

 * **Dueling Neural Network:**